Filing a Business Tax Extension is only available for LLCs that have elected to be taxed as partnerships or corporations.

 If you choose to file as a single-member LLC and your business tax return is due by the 15th day of the fourth month after fiscal year-end, then you can file for an automatic tax extension.

-Unless the single-member LLC chooses to be taxed as a corporation, it is generally ignored for federal tax purposes, with the exception of the following situations:
+Unless the single-member LLC chooses to be taxed as a corporation, it is generally ignored for federal tax purposes, except in the following situations:

 Tax Extension for Single Member LLC treated as Corporation or Partnership